wombleton/gitlaw-nz/acts/R/Rural Intermediate Credit Act 1927.md

     (4) No fees shall be charged by the Registrar in respect of any matter or thing arising out of the requirements of this section.

-    (5) The Registrar shall keep as part of the Register of Companies under the Companies Act 1955 or the [Companies Act 1993][97], as the case may be, but in a separate list, a register of all associations registered under this Part of the Act.
+    (5) The Registrar shall keep as part of the Register of Companies under the [Companies Act 1993][97], but in a separate list, a register of all associations registered under this Part of the Act.

     Section 42(1): amended, on 1 July 1994, by [section 2][98] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).